Raikir-i-sh/Shogun2X/README.md

 # Shogun2X
-List of Shogun 2 Mods I used to make gameplay 2x better
+List of Total war Shogun 2 Mods I used to make gameplay 2x better